winsrewu/riscv-mc/README.md

 # riscv-mc
 This datapack provides a RISC-V emulator for Minecraft.
 It supports RV32I instruction sets, except for csr instructions.
 This datapack is built using https://mcbuild.dev.

+Similar repo https://github.com/SuperTails/riscvcraft but with rv32ima.
+This author also have llvm / wasm support for mc datapack.

 # Usage
 ### Compiling the datapack